-- Avoid using the exact-size standard C11 types in general (for example, uint16_t, uint32_t, uint64_t, etc) since they can prevent the compiler from making optimizations.
+- Avoid using the exact-size standard C11 types in general (for example, uint16\t, uint32\t, uint64\t, etc) since they can prevent the compiler from making optimizations.
 There are legitimate uses for them, for example to represent data of a known structure.
 When using them in a structure definition, consider how padding in the structure will work across architectures. - Use int as the default integer type it's likely to be the fastest on all systems.
 Also this can be assumed to be 32-bit as a consequence of the Procedure Call Standard for the Arm 64-bit Architecture. - Avoid use of short as this may end up being slower than int in some systems.
-If a variable must be exactly 16-bit, use int16_t or uint16_t. - long are defined as LP64 (64-bit), this is guaranteed to be 64-bit. - Use char for storing text.
-Use uint8_t for storing other 8-bit data. - Use unsigned for integers that can never be negative (counts, indices, sizes, etc).
+If a variable must be exactly 16-bit, use int16\t or uint16\t. - long are defined as LP64 (64-bit), this is guaranteed to be 64-bit. - Use char for storing text.
+Use uint8\t for storing other 8-bit data. - Use unsigned for integers that can never be negative (counts, indices, sizes, etc).
 RMM intends to comply with MISRA "essential type" coding rules (10.X), where signed and unsigned types are considered different essential types.
 Choosing the correct type will aid this.
-MISRA static analysers will pick up any implicit signed/unsigned conversions that may lead to unexpected behaviour. - For pointer types: - If an argument in a function declaration is pointing to a known type then simply use a pointer to that type (for example: struct my_struct ). - If a variable (including an argument in a function declaration) is pointing to a general, memory-mapped address, an array of pointers or another structure that is likely to require pointer arithmetic then use uintptr_t.
+MISRA static analysers will pick up any implicit signed/unsigned conversions that may lead to unexpected behaviour. - For pointer types: - If an argument in a function declaration is pointing to a known type then simply use a pointer to that type (for example: struct my\struct \). - If a variable (including an argument in a function declaration) is pointing to a general, memory-mapped address, an array of pointers or another structure that is likely to require pointer arithmetic then use uintptr\t.
 This will reduce the amount of casting required in the code.
-Avoid using unsigned long or unsigned long long for this purpose; it may work but is less portable. - For other pointer arguments in a function declaration, use void .
-This includes pointers to types that are abstracted away from the known API and pointers to arbitrary data.
-This allows the calling function to pass a pointer argument to the function without any explicit casting (the cast to void is implicit).
-The function implementation can then do the appropriate casting to a specific type. - Avoid pointer arithmetic generally (as this violates MISRA C 2012 rule 18.4) and especially on void pointers (as this is only supported via language extensions and is considered non-standard).
-In RMM, setting the W build flag to W=3 enables the -Wpointer-arith compiler flag and this will emit warnings where pointer arithmetic is used. - Use ptrdiff_t to compare the difference between 2 pointers. - Use size_t when storing the sizeof() something. - Use ssize_t when returning the sizeof() something from a function that can also return an error code; the signed type allows for a negative return code in case of error.
-This practice should be used sparingly. - Use u_register_t when it's important to store the contents of a register in its native size (64-bit in AArch64).
-This is not a standard C11 type but is widely available in libc implementations.
-Where possible, cast the variable to a more appropriate type before interpreting the data.
-For example, the following structure uses this type to minimize the storage required for the set of registers:
+Avoid using unsigned long or unsigned long long for this purpose; it may work but is less portable. - Use of void \ is generally discouraged.
+Although it is useful to represent pointers to types that are abstracted away from the callers and has useful implicit cast properties, for the sake of a more uniform code base, we encourage use of uintptr\t where possible. - Avoid pointer arithmetic generally (as this violates MISRA C 2012 rule 18.4) and especially on void pointers (as this is only supported via language extensions and is considered non-standard).
+In RMM, setting the W build flag to W=3 enables the -Wpointer-arith compiler flag and this will emit warnings where pointer arithmetic is used. - Use ptrdiff\t to compare the difference between 2 pointers. - Use size\t when storing the sizeof() something. - Use ssize\t when returning the sizeof() something from a function that can also return an error code; the signed type allows for a negative return code in case of error.
+This practice should be used sparingly. - Use uint64\t to store the contents of an AArch64 register or represent a 64-bit value.
+Use of unsigned long or u\register\t for these purposes is discouraged.